Djtunes

 Djtunes.com (branded DJTUNES.COM or simply DjTunes) was a German-based multinational online music store for all dance music genres.

 Purchases can be made for individual tracks, bundled releases, albums or charts.
 Users can add their own productions to the Djtunes catalogue, to sell their tracks and releases directly on the website (UGC).
 Additionally the site offers multiple social networking features.

-Djtunes considers itself as a part of a vibrant international music scene and is in constant communication with artists, labels and distributors whose feedback is integrated into continuous development of the site.
+Djtunes considers itself as a part of an international music scene and is in constant communication with artists, labels and distributors whose feedback is incorporated into continuous development of the site.

 The company is run by CEO Thimo U. Seidel and currently consists of more than 20 employees.

 In July 2018, the homepage redirected to a page on Djshop's website announcing the shutdown of DjTunes.
 Further press statement indicated that digital music sales had been terminated on Djshop as well, in a global market shift towards streaming.